-- Comprehensive budgeting systems with an annual budget, which is reviewed and agreed • by the Corporation; - Regular reviews by the Corporation of periodic and annual financial reports, which indicate financial performance against forecasts; - Setting targets to measure financial and other performance; • - Clearly defined capital investment control guidelines; and - The adoption of formal project management disciplines, where appropriate.
+- Comprehensive budgeting systems with an annual budget, which is reviewed and agreed by the Corporation. - Regular reviews by the Corporation of periodic and annual financial reports, which indicate financial performance against forecasts. - Setting targets to measure financial and other performance. - Clearly defined capital investment control guidelines; and - The adoption of formal project management disciplines, where appropriate.

 The College has an internal audit service, which operates in accordance with the requirements of the ESFA's Post 16 Audit Code of Practice.
 The work of the internal audit service is informed by an analysis of the risks to which the College is exposed, and annual internal audit plans are based on this analysis.
 The analysis of risks and the internal audit plans are endorsed by the Corporation on the recommendation of the Audit Committee.
-At least annually, the Internal Auditor provides the Audit Committee of the Corporation with a report on internal audit activity in the College.
-The report includes the Auditor's independent opinion on the adequacy and effectiveness of the College's system of risk management, control and governance processes.